pingcap/docs/tidb-cloud/tidb-cloud-glossary.md

 ### Spending limit

 Spending limit refers to the maximum amount of money that you are willing to spend on a particular workload in a month.
-It is a cost-control mechanism that allows you to set a budget for your TiDB Serverless clusters.
-When the spending limit of a cluster is greater than 0, the cluster is considered a paid cluster.
-Also, the paid cluster can have a free quota if it meets the qualifications.
-The paid cluster with a free quota will consume the free quota first.
+It is a cost-control mechanism that enables you to set a budget for your TiDB Serverless clusters.
+For [scalable clusters](/tidb-cloud/select-cluster-tier.md#scalable-cluster-plan), the spending limit must be set to a minimum of $0.01.
+Also, the scalable cluster can have a free quota if it meets the qualifications.
+The scalable cluster with a free quota will consume the free quota first.

 ## T